 Douglas's van could only seat two passengers in the cabin, so Alison and Fiona sat inside.
 Paul, Iain and I meanwhile sat in the back with all the camping gear and luggage; we were completely open and exposed to the elements, although fortunately the weather was set fair.
 It was a great feeling sitting in the back of the pick-up with the rushing breeze blowing our hair back.
 We felt cool, metaphorically and then literally, as the journey progressed through the wynding, open roads of the Borders.After we travelled through Penicuik we passed Leadburn Junction and made our way to Eddlestone where we turned right for the drive over the gentle Meldon Hills and then on through old Lyne Station, Stobo Castle, Stobo Kirk and the tiny hamlet of Stobo.

-To keep sheltered from the wind we had to snuggle up together and kept as low in the vehicle as low down as possible.
+To keep sheltered from the wind we had to snuggle up together and kept as low down in the vehicle as possible.
 Fortunately we didn't come across any policemen en-route-although it was a laxer age, they might well have stopped us if they'd seen us sitting in the back of an open vehicle.

 Stobo is a sylvan spot in Peebleshire set amongst the gentle and beautiful Borders landscape.
 It's little known unless you are perhaps familiar with the early works of John Buchan.
 Forty years before James Patrick McIntosh, the great Dundee artist painted a well known painting of the kirk; the painting is in the collection of Edinburgh's City Art Centre.
 Today, Stobo is a little better known because of the exclusive health spa at Stobo Castle.